"""Negative Cycle Finder with constraints (neg_cycle_q.py)

 detected, the algorithm terminates and returns the cycle.

-providing flexibility in how negative cycles are detected and processed.
+algorithm, providing flexibility in how negative cycles are detected and

 """